 Salmonellosis, the disease caused by an infection with the bacteria known as Salmonella, can have many different sources.
 In people, there are "typhoid" types of salmonellosis (caused by Salmonella typhi and Salmonella paratyphi) that are strictly human in origin.
 However, there are other forms, known as "non-typhoid", that may result from ingestion of foods contaminated by infected animal feces.

-Common examples of the "non-typhoid" form of salmonellosis are those derived from eating uncooked eggs or undercooked meats.
-However, on occasion, human disease has also been caused by contact with feces of animals infected with Salmonella.
+Common examples of the "non-typhoid" form of salmonellosis are those derived from eating contaminated, uncooked eggs or undercooked meats or through more direct contact with the feces of animals infected with Salmonella.

 Salmonella in Dog and Cats

 Salmonella organisms are ubiquitous and can be isolated from animals that show no symptoms of illness.
 The organism is shed in the feces, potentially for a long period of time after infection.

 - Pig ear dog treats have been implicated as a potential source of Salmonella infection for dogs.
 They can also serve as a source of infection for people who handle them.

 - In addition, dogs and cats fed raw foods are more prone to shedding Salmonella organisms.